erikedwards4/speech/README.md

-# aud
+# speech

-aud: functions for audio processing
+speech: functions for speech and voice processing

 ================================================